 Hyperextension Bench Side Bend

-The 45 Degree side bend is effective at targeting the internal and external obliques, strengthening the lateral flexion of your spine, improving spinal mobility, and helping to develop a strong and stable core.
+The 45 Degree side bend also known as oblique hyperextension is effective at targeting the internal and external obliques, strengthening the lateral flexion of your spine, improving spinal mobility, and helping to develop a strong and stable core.

 Level: Beginner to Intermediate.

 For an easier variation, you can do bodyweight side bend and for the challenging side bend by using a dumbbell in the hand closest to the floor, a weight plate against your chest, or a weight plate behind your head.